zcash/zips/zip-proportional-output-fee-mechanism-pofm.rst

 Endorsements
 ============

-the following entities/groups/indiviudals expressed their support for the updated fee mechanism:
+The following entities/groups/indiviudals expressed their support for the updated fee mechanism:

 *Developer Groups or Sole OSS contributors*

 * Zecwallet Suite (Zecwallet Lite for Desktop/iOS/Android & Zecwallet FullNode)
 * Nighthawk Wallet for Android & iOS

 *Other Endorsements*